forio/dev-base-build/README.md

 Start the development server with `npm run dev`.
 Visit the app at `http://localhost:8888`.

-Log in as the participant you created above and play the game!
+Log in as a participant you created above and play the game!